rajputanant226/Contact-Us-Form/README.md

-Problem Statement:
+Designing an Appealing Contact Us Form with HTML and CSS Problem Statement:
 Create an engaging and visually appealing contact us form using HTML and CSS.
 The form should include fields for the user's first name, last name, email address, website name and a textarea for writing a message.
 Implement gradient background and cool effects to enhance the user experience and make the form visually appealing.